 The MAP file is a text file containing all the information needed for OziExplorer to display the calibrated (georeferenced) walk map; including the map labels, and the attached waypoints, track and route.
 Download all the contents of the zipped folder into a folder on your system, then simply load the .map file into OziExplorer.
 The walk map plus the waypoints, track and route should automatically display.
 You can then easily modify the waypoints etc if you wish to plan new routes.

 For others: The image file included in the zipped folder for each walk area is a topographic ‘base’ map for that walk area.
 This may be a useful additional map if too much map information is obscured by the track/s and waypoints plotted on the WalkGPS Walk Map.
+Garmin users can also use the easy Garmin Custom Maps process to convert the map image to a file suitable for uploading to a Garmin GPS unit.

 For waypoints, route and ‘track’ in GPS eXchange format (‘GPX‘) for each walk, suitable for import to GPS Mapping Software (including Garmin’s Basecamp) or for upload to a GPS unit.